169

 &&

-VFR conditions will persist through the TAF period with FEW high
+conditions will prevail through Wednesday with passing high clouds

 For the rest of southern Nevada, northwest Arizona and southeast